 Moving up to Rank #No. 13, Preeti has made it to the list of Top 50 Most Influential women of 2020 in Media, Marketing and Advertising for the record 5th time in a row.

 IMPACT’S recognition of 50 Most Influential Women in Media, Marketing and Advertising is a step to acknowledge the achievements of women who give a whole new meaning to the words power and influence.
-The coveted list recognizes women who have demonstrated remarkable achievements not only through their path-breaking work, but have also helped in redefining the dynamics in their respective fields.
+The coveted list recognises women who have demonstrated remarkable achievements not only through their path-breaking work, but have also helped in redefining the dynamics in their respective fields.

 Can you tell us about your career so far at Kantar?